matsen/teaching/courses/GS541/index.md

 After this course, I hope you will be able to

+* understand basic features of evolutionary trees
 * recognize situations when evolutionary thinking is important
-* understand basic features of evolutionary trees
+* be able to interpret what trees do and do not tell us
 * be familiar with the various types of tree inference, and when they are useful
-* understand likelihood-based phylogenetic inference as a statistical estimation problem, including what a substitution model is, and between-sites rate heterogeneity
+* understand likelihood-based phylogenetic inference as a statistical estimation problem, including what a substitution model is
 * understand the choices one makes when performing likelihood-based tree inference
 * understand potential pitfalls of tree inference methods
 * understand the tools one has to assess confidence in a phylogenetic tree